HN67/Jerra/README.md

 ### Stats

 Every entity has a Stats object, which tracks various values such as health.
 Effects can manipulate these stats, allowing bullets to deal damage to entities.
 Health is displayed using health bars overhead that are displayed briefly onhit.

-### Items

-The player has an inventory which can contain items, tracking the count of each.
-Also, lootbags can be created that are picked up on collision with the player and added to their inventory.

 ### Mortality